dcos/dcos-e2e/docs/cli/source/dcos-docker-cli.rst

 This command allows you to customize the cluster in many ways.

 The command returns when the DC/OS installation process has started.
-To wait until DC/OS has finished installing, use the :ref:`dcos-docker-wait` command.
+To wait until DC/OS has finished installing, use the :ref:`dcos-docker-cli:wait` command.

 To use this cluster, it is useful to find details using the :ref:`dcos-docker-cli:inspect` command.